Barkat-Ullah/social-platform-client/README.md

 - User Management: Enables administrators to manage user accounts, including   creation, deletion, and moderation.
 - Content Moderation: Provides tools for content moderation, such as flagging and removing inappropriate posts.
 - Analytics: Incorporates analytics tools to track user engagement, popular topics, and other relevant metrics
-- Admin action : If some one make irrelabent then admin can delete this user and his post or comments
+- Admin action: If someone make it irrelevant then the admin can delete this user and his post or comments

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.